 With a deep passion for and commitment to international human rights, youth and adults from all over North America gather annually for our three day seminar to dig deeply into issues with global impact.

 The intergenerational seminar is an opportunity to collaborate with others while learning how to be a global activist.
 Through workshops, peer and expert-led panel discussions, community building activities, and worship services, participants undergo a transformative process of learning, reflection, and growth as we explore some of the most challenging issues facing humanity today.

 2018 Intergenerational Spring Seminar

-Our 2018 Seminar will be April 5-7, 2018 in New York City.
+Our 2018 Seminar, on the topic of refugees and the global migration crisis, will be April 5-7, 2018 in New York City.
 (Youth and sponsors will arrive April 4th for orientation.)
-Together, we will consider global engagement with a topic of global concern: stay tuned for the theme to be announced in May!
+Together, we will consider global engagement with issues such as:

 Programming will be interactive, encouraging participants to reflect on how the topics addressed affect them in their lives, their spirituality, and how they are called to respond.
 Moving from ideas to concrete action, participants will learn tools and skills to help them with future collaboration and activism.
 Each person will participate in an intergenerational Collaboration Group, touching base periodically throughout the seminar to reflect on and process the issues discussed.

 The seminar will also include programming designed specifically for ministers who are interested in incorporating a global perspective into their congregational ministry.